-One of the key components of the fourth industrial revolution, robotics has been tipped to disrupt many industries across the world.
+As one of the key components of the fourth industrial revolution, robotics is set to disrupt many industries across the world.

 This article continues below the Robotics Investing Table of Contents.